For the Nassers, service is a family tradition spanning generations – a common thread binding them together through good times and bad.

 “My age, younger, older – nobody should have to face food insecurity,” she said.
 “It’s not an easy thing to go through.
 I’m so grateful that I don’t have to go through that, or it’s not something that is a struggle in my life.
 Coming here is a way to express my gratitude and feel connected to my community.”

 The family’s acts of kindness continue to ripple out.
-Eventually, Naser plans to launch his own nonprofit that would organize opportunities for young people.
-He wants to name the organization Take a Stand, with the hopes of one day passing it along to his daughters.
+Naser has started his own nonprofit to organize service opportunities for young people.
+He’s calling the organization Take a Stand, with the hopes of one day passing it along to his daughters.

 “I want them to take a stand and take over this volunteering thing,” he explained.
 “And maybe even make it into something bigger, hopefully.”